top of page

 IMG_5394.jpg

 The Weaving Basics Study Group is aimed at beginning to intermediate weavers who would like a place to discuss the ins and outs of project planning and practicing their weaving skills.
 Our primary focus is on structures/projects on 4 shafts or less.
 We've done two group projects on the guild baby wolf, and plan more group projects in the future.
 Our meetings are fairly informal, and always include time to discuss any issues that have cropped up in your weaving practice, and always inspirational Show & Share.
-We currently meet on the second Saturday of the month, sometimes via Zoom and sometimes in person.
+We currently meet on the second Saturday of the mo

 Heading 6